bleow/react-labs/js/03-Introducing Components.md

 2. **Create a new folder** under the components folder called "Greeting".

-3. **Create a new file** in the Greeting folder called "Greeting.jsx".
+3. **Create a new file** in the Greeting folder called "Greeting.tsx".
 Components always start with an uppercase letter and it is convention to name the file with the same name as the component it contains.
 The files must have the .jsx extension.

 4. Create the outline of a **regular javascript function** in the Greeting.js file.
 The function should be called Greeting.
 You should also make it the default export function for the file.